avaleske/istayon/README.md

 It polls the Tumblr API to see if she's liked or posted anything recently, and makes a guess as to whether or not she's currently online.
 It's pretty simple so far.

 The UI needs a refactor pretty badly.
 I know a lot more about JS, CSS, Sass, Django templates, etc. than I did when I wrote this.
+Currently I've hacked in some stuff to celebrate the anniversary of the Fearless release.

 ##Setup##
 ###Install Prereqs###